 - 1. Every applicant must be accepted into an eligible degree or certificate program; - The prospective student must submit official admission application materials to the Office of Admissions; - 3.
 Every applicant for financial assistance must complete a Free Application for Federal Student Aid (FAFSA).
 These forms, together with instructions for their completion, may be obtained either from a high school counselor or directly from the University's Student Financial Aid Office.
-As early as possible in January or February, the FAFSA should be completed and mailed to the Federal Student Aid Programs, and the institutional application must be submitted to the University's Student Financial Aid Office no later than April 15: - Every applicant for financial assistance from the University must apply for a Federal Pell Grant.
+As early as possible in January or February, the FAFSA should be completed and mailed to the Federal Student Aid Programs; - Every applicant for financial assistance from the University must apply for a Federal Pell Grant.
 Application information will be sent automatically to the Federal Pell Grant Processor; and - 5.
 If an applicant is selected for verification, he/she must submit copies of both the parents' and the student's most recent federal income tax returns.
 If a parent or student did not file a tax return, a Statement of Non-Tax Filing must be completed and submitted to the University's Student Financial Aid Office.